UK’s Best Areas for Property Investment in 2019

 With a raft of changes during 2018 including changes to SDLT and proposed tax changes for overseas investors, as well as the UK’s impending exit from the EU, it’s vital for investors to stay ahead of the market to ensure a successful investment.

 For investors that are looking for UK Property Investments and something outside of the traditional London investment, the UK market includes a number of emerging markets that have the potential to offer strong rental yields and capital growth.
-But where are the UK’s best property investment hotspots in 2019?
+But where are the best places to invest in UK property in 2019?
 We’ve done the research and these are the UK’s best cities and towns for property investment in 2019.

 2018 Population: 1,147,000